 After fitting, the clutch pedal is very light and I had to add an additional return spring to the pedal so it offers some resistance to your foot.

 Installing the kit

-The kit came in a well padded box and with very comprehensive instructions with photos.
-There are also photos on the companies website which you can download and print.
+The kit came in a well-padded box with very comprehensive instructions with photos.
+There are also photos on the company's website which you can download and print.

 The photos below show the different stages of installing the clutch servo kit.

 The redbooster clutch servo with mounting bracket fitted.

 The Vacuum reservoir and hoses mount under the wing.